sagemath/sagewiki_to_gh-2022-10-10/Publications_using_SAGE.md

   x.y.z)}, The Sage Developers, YYYY, {\tt http://www.sagemath.org}.
 }}}

-Also, be sure to find out what components of Sage, e.g., !NumPy, PARI, GAP, that your calculation uses, and properly attribute those systems (for example, ask on sage-devel).
+Also, be sure to find out what components of SageMath, e.g., !NumPy, PARI, GAP, that your calculation uses, and properly attribute those systems (for example, ask on [https://groups.google.com/forum/#!forum/sage-devel sage-devel]).
 Also, you may use the {{{get_systems}}} method:

 {{{
 sage: from sage.misc.citation import get_systems